-- Ensure their policy explicitly addresses employers obligations under the Equality Act 2010.
+- Ensure your policy explicitly addresses your obligations as an employer under the Equality Act 2010

-- Share their Sexual Harassment / Equal Opportunities Policy with everyone including organisations supplying their company with staff and services.
+- Share your Sexual Harassment / Equal Opportunities Policy with everyone including organisations supplying your company with staff and services

-- Ensure all staff are aware of their organisation’s policy and how to report instances of sexual harassment.
+- Ensure all of your staff are aware of your organisation’s policy and how to report instances of sexual harassment

 Tips for dealing with complaints of sexual harassment

 - Initiate an immediate investigation.
-If necessary, suspend the alleged perpetrator on full pay in order to ensure a fair investigation.
+If necessary, you should suspend the alleged perpetrator on full pay in order to ensure a fair investigation

-- Take a full account from the complainant and make sure that all specific details such as dates and the detail of what happened are recorded.
+- You should take a full account from the complainant and make sure that all specific details such as dates and the detail of what happened are recorded

-- With the agreement of the complainant, and the police, if relevant, show the alleged perpetrator the allegations.
-If the police want to interview first, advise the alleged perpetrator that there are allegations of a sexual nature and ask for their version of events.
+- With the agreement of the complainant, and the police, if relevant, you can show the alleged perpetrator the allegations.
+If the police want to interview first, you should advise the alleged perpetrator that there are allegations of a sexual nature and ask for their version of events

-- Where relevant, take witness statements from others to ensure that you have the full picture.
+- Where relevant, you should take witness statements from others to ensure that you have the full picture

-- If the evidence is overwhelming, proceed to a disciplinary hearing, rather than expecting the complainant to go through a grievance first.
+- If the evidence is overwhelming, you should proceed to a disciplinary hearing, rather than expecting the complainant to go through a grievance first

-- Consider whether the accused should be permitted to be accompanied at investigation by their lawyer given potential regulatory consequences.
+- You should consider whether the accused should be permitted to be accompanied at investigation by their lawyer given potential regulatory consequences

-- Take notes on how the accused conducted themselves during the investigation and whether they failed to cooperate and whether they intentionally gave misleading / inaccurate answers.
+- Take notes on how the accused conducted themselves during the investigation and whether they failed to cooperate and whether they intentionally gave misleading / inaccurate answers to you